 Eric Hughes published a Manifesto about it in 1993:

 “We the Cypherpunks are dedicated to building anonymous systems.
-We are defending our privacy with cryptography, with anonymous mail forwarding systems, with digital signatures, and with electronic money.
+We are defending our privacy with cryptographyCryptography is the mathematical basis for secure communication that allows only the sender and intended recipient of a message to..., with anonymous mail forwarding systems, with digital signatures, and with electronic money.
 Cypherpunks write code.
 We know that someone has to write software to defend privacy, and since we can’t get privacy unless we all do, we’re going to write it”.

 Of course, this a very important ideal for Bitcoin and Satoshi Nakamoto, and almost the only thing we know with certainty about him.
 The rest could be true or not because it’s data he shared by himself through his online accounts or mere assumptions:

-• He hid this message (an English newspaper headline) inside the Bitcoin genesis block: “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks”.
+- He hid this message (an English newspaper headline) inside the Bitcoin genesis blockA collection of cryptocurrency transactions.
+Every few minutes (or seconds, depending on the blockchain) one miner or validator verifies the...: “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks”.

-• He never touched his huge fortune in BTC after that.
+- He never touched his huge fortune in BTCAn abbreviation for Bitcoin. after that.

 Main suspects of being Satoshi